johadi/PostIt/README.md

 # PostIt [![Coverage Status](https://coveralls.io/repos/github/johadi10/PostIt/badge.svg?branch=master)](https://coveralls.io/github/johadi10/PostIt?branch=master) [![Build Status](https://travis-ci.org/johadi10/PostIt.svg?branch=master)](https://travis-ci.org/johadi10/PostIt) [![Code Climate](https://codeclimate.com/github/johadi10/PostIt/badges/gpa.svg)](https://codeclimate.com/github/johadi10/PostIt)

-**Postit** is an Andela Bootcamp project where friends and colleagues send notifications to one another via groups they belong to.
+**Postit** is an Andela Application where friends and colleagues send notifications to one another via groups they belong to.
+It also includes API with well-structured documentation that can be reused by anyone.
+Everything about this application is detailed below:

 ## What Users can do with this project